labsyspharm/scimap/README.md

 ## Get Started

 #### Detailed documentation of `scimap` functions and tutorials are available [here](http://scimap.xyz/).

-*SCIMAP* development is led by [Ajit Johnson Nirmal](https://ajitjohnson.com/) at the Laboratory of Systems Pharmacology, Harvard Medical School.
+*SCIMAP* development was led by [Ajit Johnson Nirmal](https://ajitjohnson.com/), Harvard Medical School.
+Check out other tools from the [Nirmal Lab](https://nirmallab.com/tools/).

+## Contibute
+Interested in contributing to the package?
+Check out our guidelines at [https://scimap.xyz/contribute/](https://scimap.xyz/contribute/) for detailed instructions.

 ## Funding
-This work is supported by the following NIH grant K99-CA256497
+This work was supported by the following NIH grant K99-CA256497